iSQI Certified Agile Tester (CAT)

 3 Days includes exam

-The aim of CAT is to enable those with testing experience to become effective members of an agile project.
+The aim of (CAT) Agile Foundation course is to enable those with testing experience to become effective members of an agile project.
 The scheme Provides worldwide consistency of learning and is based on a single set of material and group of exams, so someone taking CAT in the UK will benefit from the same learning and experience as someone from another country.

 Agile team members can shy away from standardized training and exams as they can be seen to be opposing the agile philosophy.
-However, agile projects are no free agents; they need structure and discipline, as well as a common language and methods to be successful.
-CAT has been built to develop the skills, consensus and method of daily working that help bring about project success.
+However, projects are no free agents; they need structure and discipline, as well as a common language and methods to be successful.
+The Agile Foundation course has been built to develop the skills, consensus and method of daily working that help bring about project success.

 Who is supporting it?